mailchimp/content-style-guide/05-web-elements.html.md

 layout: article
 ---

-Every long piece of content we write is supported by a number of smaller pieces.
+Almost every piece of content we publish is supported by a number of smaller pieces.
 They serve various specific functions and are each important in their own way.
-This section lays out our style in regards to these web elements, plus our approach the tricky art of SEO.
+This section lays out our style in regards to these web elements, and explains our approacht to the tricky art of SEO.

 ## Guidelines